Sara-Lin-coffee/memory_game/README.md

 ## Features

 ### Coding by MVC Structure.
 It is a MVC structure practice program.
+All moudules are classified into three objects: model, view and controller.
 The target is to write low coupling modules.

 ### Progress Controlled by GAME_STATE
 The program is devided into following 5 GAME_STATE.
 All processes are controled by the 5 GAME_STATE.